marvingrosser/marvingrosser/README.md

 - 👋 Hi, I’m @marvingrosser
 - 👀 I’m interested in computer science, maths, politics
 - 🌱 I’m currently learning bsc computer science
-- 📫 How to reach me: You can't
+- 📫 How to reach me: MYFIRSTNAME.grosser@gmx.de

 <!---
 marvingrosser/marvingrosser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.